KitchenTableCoders/ai-atelier/_posts/2018-01-15-machine-learning.md

 # Tickets

+$1250.00 per person

-Cost includes admission to the two-day program: $1250.00 per person.
-Tickets include breakfast and lunch for both days.
+Cost is full admission to the two-day program.
+Breakfast and lunch are provided on both days.

 # FAQ